Money, Value & the Sacred

 On freedom in relation to money: knowing what you trade, the discipline of enough, and the counter-spell of the gift

-The egregore of money has no native concept of enough; it is a thing that wants only to grow, and served unaware it installs its own endlessness in you, so that no amount is ever sufficient and the chase never closes.
-The central discipline of freedom is therefore to define, for yourself, deliberately, against the egregore’s pressure, what enough is, the point past which more money costs more life than it returns, the threshold beyond which additional wealth buys nothing your one life actually needs.
-This is intensely personal and this book will not set the number for you; for some it is modest and for some it is more, and real need is real and varies.
-But the discipline is to have a number, to know what enough is and to recognize when you have reached it, because the person with no concept of enough is, by definition, never free, will trade life for money forever, will serve Mammon to the grave no matter how much they amass, while the person who knows their enough can, at that threshold, stop feeding the egregore with their hours and begin spending the life that money was only ever supposed to support.
+The egregore of money has no native concept of enough; it wants only to grow, and served unaware it installs its own endlessness in you, so that no amount is ever sufficient and the chase never closes.
+To be free is to know enough when you have it: the point past which more money costs more life than it returns, beyond which additional wealth buys nothing your one life actually needs.
+Where that point falls is intensely personal, and this book will not place it for you; for some it is modest and for some it is more, and real need is real and varies.
+But the person who has no enough is, by that fact, never free, and will trade life for money to the grave no matter how much they amass, while the one who knows enough can stop feeding the egregore with their hours and begin spending the life that money was only ever supposed to support.
 Enough is the word that breaks the spell, and almost no one is taught to say it.

 The shadow chapter showed that money is the cold closed price that displaced the warm open gift, the settlement that releases people from each other where the gift bound them together.
 The counter-spell, then, is to deliberately keep the gift alive within the economy of price, to give, sometimes, without exact reckoning, to do things for love and not for the number, to maintain the open obligations and the unpriced exchanges that money’s logic dissolves, to refuse, in chosen places, to convert every relationship into a transaction.
 Generosity is not only a virtue here; it is a practice of freedom, the concrete refusal to let money’s flattening measure govern everything, the deliberate keeping-open of the warm web of binding that the price closes.
 And it is, not incidentally, the recovery of the jubilee in personal form, the willingness to forgive, to release, to give without settling, to treat money as a thing that can be spent on people rather than a thing that prices them.
 The one who can give freely is the one money does not own, because the grip of the egregore is the grip of grasping, and the open hand cannot be gripped.